JupiterLikeThePlanet/Twitter-Bot-2/README.md

 <pre><code>
 setInterval(tweetRandomNumber, tenSeconds);
 </code></pre>
-This will

 - To test to see if this works, go to terminal and type, `node index.js`.
 Check your twitter feed to see that it works.
 Check console for logs or errors.

-###And that's where I leave you.
+### And that's where I leave you.
 Feel free to continue on from there using the twit documentation to expand on other twitter api features.